Preventing Diabetes Mellitus Complications

 Medical appointments and vaccines

-- Your A1C (hemoglobin A1C) level should be checked:
+- Your A1C level should be checked:

 At least 2 times a year, if you are meeting your treatment goals.

-4 times a year, if you are not meeting treatment goals or if your treatment goals have changed.
+4 times a year, if you are not meeting treatment goals or if your goals have changed.

-A flu (influenza) vaccine every year.
+A flu vaccine every year.

 Lifestyle

-- Do not use any products that contain nicotine or tobacco, such as cigarettes, e-cigarettes, and chewing tobacco.
+Do not use any products that contain nicotine or tobacco.
+These products include cigarettes, chewing tobacco, and vaping devices, such as e-cigarettes.
 If you need help quitting, ask your health care provider.
-By avoiding nicotine and tobacco:

-You will lower your risk for heart attack, stroke, nerve disease, and kidney disease.
+Lower your risk for heart attack, stroke, nerve disease, and kidney disease.

 - If you drink alcohol:

-- Limit how much you use to:
+- Limit how much you have to:

-Be aware of how much alcohol is in your drink.
-In the U.S., one drink equals one 12 oz bottle of beer (355 mL), one 5 oz glass of wine (148 mL), or one 11⁄2 oz glass of hard liquor (44 mL).
+Know how much alcohol is in your drink.
+In the U.S., one drink equals one 12 oz bottle of beer (355 mL), one 5 oz glass of wine (148 mL), or one 1½ oz glass of hard liquor (44 mL).

 Taking care of your feet